 - Set up infrastructure

 TaaS is useful when

 - Testing of applications that require extensive automation and with short test execution cycle.

-- Performing testing task that don't ask for in-depth knowledge of the design or the system
+- Performing a testing task that doesn't ask for in-depth knowledge of the design or the system

 - For ad-hoc or irregular testing activities that require extensive resources.

 - Some users claim 40-60% savings in the cloud testing vs. the traditional testing model